sapayth/php-sdk/doc/index.rst

 Usage
 -----

 The `Model Context Protocol`_ is built on top of JSON-RPC.
-There two types of messages.
+There are two types of messages.
 A Notification and Request.
 The Notification is just a status update that something has happened.
 There is never a response to a Notification.
 A Request is a message that expects a response.
 There are 3 concepts/capabilities that you